 How much does it cost to hire a campervan?

-We occasionally have special offers, which are available to those on our mailing list and our facebook page.
-Minimum booking length is three nights in our larger vans and two nights for our compact vans.
+We occasionally have special offers, which are available to those on our mailing list and our Facebook page.

 What is included in the price?

-The booking price includes everything you will need to just pick it up and drive off with the exception of bedding and towels.
-Those are listed as Extras (no additional charge for bookings made on or after 6 March 2023) as some people like to bring their own – and we prefer this if you are bringing pets.
+The booking price includes everything you will need to just pick it up and drive off.
+Bedding and towels are listed as Extras (no additional charge for bookings made on or after 6 March 2023) as some people like to bring their own – and we prefer this if you are bringing pets.
 The booking price includes insurance, breakdown cover, kitchen equipment, gas (if applicable), booking fees and much more.
 See the individual campervan pages for exact details of what else is included.
 There are also optional ‘Extras’ that can be added on such as bike racks, awnings, snow chains and BBQs.

 What is not included in the price?

-Bedding and towels, cleaning and any other ‘Extras’ (see below).
-There is also an additional charge for diesel vehicles… “Road User Charges” (RUCs) which are charged for all kilometres travelled multiplied by the rate set by the New Zealand Transport Agency (NZTA) – currently $0.076/km (since 1 July 2020) – i.e. a round trip of 500km will attract a charge of $38 which will be charged immediately after the trip.
+“Road User Charges” (RUCs) – for diesel vehicles only – which are charged for all kilometres travelled multiplied by the rate set by the New Zealand Transport Agency (NZTA) – now $0.08/km (since 1 July 2023) – i.e. a round trip of 1000km will attract a charge of $80 which will be charged immediately after the trip.

 A security deposit of $500 is also required.
-This is simply a hold put on funds (48 hours before the trip) on the card used to pay for the deposit/rental cost.
-The transaction shows as pending for the duration of the trip and is released after the trip (assuming not damage).
+This is simply a hold on funds (48 hours before the trip) on the card used to pay for the deposit/rental cost.
+The transaction shows as pending for the duration of the trip and is released on return of the van (assuming no damage).

 What are the Extras?

 These are things you don’t necessarily need… but may want!
-They are campervan specific – availability and cost will vary.
-Examples are: bedding and towels, satnav, bike rack, breakfast hamper, camping furniture, cleaning, early pick-up, late drop-off etc. If there is anything else that you’d like please just ask and we will see what we can do.
+They are campervan-specific – availability and cost will vary.
+Examples are: bike rack, outdoor furniture, awning tent, stand-up paddleboard.
+If there is anything else that you’d like, please just ask and we will see what we can do.

 Is insurance included?

 Yes!
 All our campervans come with specialist comprehensive campervan insurance and roadside assistance in the event of a breakdown.
-The standard excess/deductible (maximum you pay in the event of damage) is $1000 but may be higher based on the answers to our driver suitability questions.
+The standard excess/deductible (maximum you pay in the event of damage) is $1000 – per damage event – but may be higher based on the answers to our driver suitability questions.
 If this sounds a little scary, it’s well worth investigating a general travel insurance provider (like the AA or Southern Cross) as many offer “excess reduction”.
 For about $15/day you’ll be covered for the excess amount on your Quirky campervan as well as other unexpected events that may happen during your travels!
 Note: our vehicle insurance does not cover the personal belongings of the hirer – these should be covered by your own travel insurance.